pramnora/qb64/cryptography/rot13/README.md

 **Decode:** GUVFVFNFRPERGZRFFNTR = THISISASECRETMESSAGE

 Had I tried to solve the above problem myself; then, it would have taken me quite a while...;
-working out what ever single letter meant in a 20 letters long message: G=T/U=H/V=...?;
+working out what every single letter meant in a 20 letters long message: G=T/U=H/V=...?;
 however, the computer went and solved the very same task in less than a mere *second*!

 -----